 We hope the information in this pack will fire your interest.
 Quakers are inspired by faith to work for a just, peaceful, and sustainable world.
-We seek to fill the gaps, to work where help is most needed, alone or with others - wherever we will have the greatest impact.
+Our staff team shares those values and supports that work as we seek to increase our impact.

-If you want to join a new fundraising team and to contribute to the work of the Quakers, we look forward to receiving your application.
+If you want to join our friendly, collaborative fundraising team we look forward to receiving your application.

-You will find in this application pack background information about the Quakers, salary and benefits of working for us along with the job description/person specification for the post.
+You will find in this application pack background information about the Quakers, salary and benefits of working for us along with the job description/ person specification for the post.

-Kind Regards,

-David Loxton
+Regards

-Head of Communications and Fundraising
+David Loxton Head of Communications and Fundraising